Renormalization of three-quark operators with up to two derivatives at three loops: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Vladimir M. Braun, Meinulf G\"ockeler, and Alexander N. Manashov for fruitful discussions.
 O.L.V. is grateful to the University of Hamburg for the warm hospitality.
-This work was supported in part by the German Research Foundation DFG through Research Unit FOR~2926 ``Next Generation Perturbative QCD for Hadron Structure: Preparing for the Electron-Ion Collider" with Grant No.~KN~365/13-2.
+This work was supported in part by the German Research Foundation DFG through Research Unit FOR~2926 ``Next Generation Perturbative QCD for Hadron Structure: Preparing for the Electron-Ion Collider'' under Grant Nos.~KN~365/13-2 and 409651613.